peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public int[] GetDate();

-Gets the date and time extracted from this message's Date header field (as though GetHeader("date") were called).
-Each element of the array (starting from 0) is as follows:
+Gets the date and time extracted from this message's Date header field (the value of which is found as though GetHeader("date") were called).
+See for more information on the format of the date-time array returned by this method.

- * 0 - The year.
-For example, the value 2000 means 2000 C.E.

- * 1 - Month of the year, from 1 (January) through 12 (December).

- * 2 - Day of the month, from 1 through 31.

- * 3 - Hour of the day, from 0 through 23.

- * 4 - Minute of the hour, from 0 through 59.

- * 5 - Second of the minute, from 0 through 60 (this value can go up to 60 to accommodate leap seconds).
-(Leap seconds are additional seconds added to adjust international atomic time, or TAI, to an approximation of astronomical time known as coordinated universal time, or UTC.)

- * 6 - Milliseconds of the second, from 0 through 999.
-Will always be 0.

- * 7 - Number of minutes to subtract from this date and time to get global time.
-This number can be positive or negative.

 <b>Return Value:</b>